Stanford-NavLab/gnss_lib_py/docs/source/tutorials/tutorials.rst

     navdata = NavData()

-More information on the Measurement class can be found.
+More information on the NavData class can be found.

 .. toctree::
    :maxdepth: 1

-   tutorials_measurement_notebook
+   tutorials_navdata_notebook

 Parser Tutorials
 ----------------